BernBa/Corphusator/README.md

 the output(s) will be stored in the former.

 # The input file:
-Export a .csv-file from CorPH (see the documentation on the website) including including the columns below and store it in the folder "CorphExports":
+Export a .csv-file from CorPH (see the documentation on the website) including the columns below and store it in the folder "CorphExports":

   From MORPHOLOGY: